ChickenProp/sysfuck/README.markdown

 * followed by the data itself.

-The data will usually contain four bytes for each argument that the syscall expects.
-The first four bytes give the first argument; the next four give the second argument; and so on.
-Most (maybe all?) arguments to syscalls are of `int`, `long`, or pointer type, or some type equivalent to one of these (such as `size_t`).
-Since `sysfuck` is compiled in 32-bit mode, these all take four bytes even on a 64-bit system.
-If you find a syscall that takes a `char` argument, you would only pass one byte for it.
+The data will contain up to four bytes for each argument that the syscall expects.
+The first four bytes give the first argument; the next four give the second argument; and so on. `sysfuck` is compiled in 32-bit mode, so all arguments to syscalls have a size of four bytes.

 For example, to make the C syscall